fiunchinho/rabbitmq-service-provider/README.md

 ## About ##

 This Silex service provider incorporates the awesome [RabbitMqBundle](http://github.com/videlalvaro/RabbitMqBundle) into your Silex Application.
-Installing this bundle created by [php-amqplib](http://github.com/videlalvaro/php-amqplib) you can use [RabbitMQ](http://www.rabbitmq.com/) messaging features in your application, using the [php-amqplib](http://github.com/videlalvaro/php-amqplib) library.
+Installing this bundle created by [Alvaro Videla](https://twitter.com/old_sound) you can use [RabbitMQ](http://www.rabbitmq.com/) messaging features in your application, using the [php-amqplib](http://github.com/videlalvaro/php-amqplib) library.

 To learn what you can do with the bundle, please read the [README](https://github.com/videlalvaro/RabbitMqBundle/blob/master/README.md).